 Sparks of beauty and color along the journey

 While faced with these challenges, there were beautiful and colorful aspects along the journey.
-The participants consisted of a wide mixture of Native Hawaiians, from various ports across the world, from various age group and levels of academic background, each bringing different experiences and perspectives.
+The participants consisted of a wide mixture of Native Hawaiians, from various ports across the world, from various age groups and levels of academic background, each bringing different experiences and perspectives.
 Some were familiar with the contending issues of Hawaiian self-determination.
 Others were at the introductory stage of the subject.
-All participant brought unique viewpoint, and the majority appeared willing to listen to opposing views.
+All participants brought unique viewpoints, and the majority appeared willing to listen to opposing views.

-The all-or-nothing thinking of choosing between independence or integration (ederal ecognition) was softenedrather than asserting which position was correct or better, conversations seemed to gravitate toward what would be the best approach to raise the nation rather than divide it.
+The all-or-nothing thinking of choosing between independence or integration (federal recognition) was softened; rather than asserting which position was correct or better, conversations seemed to gravitate toward what would be the best approach to raise the nation rather than divide it.
 The language of the discourse began to shift.
-One paper that circulated among participants spoke of changing the conjunction from ndependence or integration to independence and integrationThe paper argued that we should no longer be divided by the minutia of details over Hawaiian sovereignty but united by the vast agreement over historical injustice imposed on Native Hawaiians and the need for unity over things that we could agree upon now.
+One paper that circulated among participants spoke of changing the conjunction from independence or integration to independence and integration.
+The paper argued that we should no longer be divided by the minutia of details over Hawaiian sovereignty but united by the vast agreement over historical injustice imposed on Native Hawaiians and the need for unity over things that we could agree upon now.

 Other discussions, while not finding their way into official documentation of the gathering, revolved around building new economic models, examining the nation’s deep culture, conceptualizing alternative understandings of constitutional structures and principles.